yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 }
 ```

-:notebook: The statement in the first paragraph under the 'Exporters and collectors' has this statement,
+:notebook: The statement in the first paragraph under the "Exporters and collectors" has this statement,

 > This is done by exporting the information to the PuppetDB database, which Puppet runs will consult with when collecting.

-I would make the sentence more clear by adding 'resources' to the end of the sentence,
+I would make the sentence more clear by adding 'resources' to the end of the sentence:

 > This is done by exporting the information to the PuppetDB database, which Puppet runs will consult with when collecting resources.